 What is Short Trading?

-Short trading is when a trader borrows shares or other asset from a broker and sells them.
+Short trading is when a trader borrows shares or other assets from a broker and sells them.
 This is done with the expectation of being able to buy them back at a lower price later.
 The trader then has to deliver the asset back to the broker once bought back.

 In Futures trading, short trading is simply the purchase of a “sell contract”.
 The contract is an agreement to pay the difference between entry price and exit price.
 If price goes up, the trader receives a loss, if the price goes down, they make a profit.